Plugin Registration

 Plugin Registration File

-Kanboard will scan the directory plugins
+Kanboard scans the plugins

-everything under this directory.
+directory and automatically loads everything under it.
 The file Plugin.php

-is used to load
+is used to load and register the plugin.

-Example of Plugin.php
+Example of a Plugin.php

 file (plugins/Foobar/Plugin.php